-- 1. Cut the panels to the dimensions listed in the appropriate diagram below. - 2.
-Optional: Stain or finish panel to desired stain or color.
+- 1. Cut the panels to the dimensions listed in the diagram below. - 2.
+Optional: Stain or Finish panel to desired stain or color.
 Be sure to closely follow the instructions provided by the manufacturer. - 3.
 Optional: Install handles and hardware.

 When applying an integrated panel to a unit, ensure that both sides are finished in order to prevent warping.
-In some overlay panel/frame installations, the panel may be visible through the glass while the door is open.
+In some panel installations, the panel may be visible through the glass while the door is open.